Clinical Research Coordinator Application

 Read the job description and learn how to apply below!

-There are two areas of focus for our research, including (1) understanding the role of inflammation in depression and (2) assessing and treating reward dysfunction in depression and co-occurring disorders.
-Clinical research coordinators (CRCs) assist with our NIH- and foundation-funded studies aimed at advancing our understanding of immune dysfunction in depression and in assessing and treating reward dysfunction in depression.
+Our lab currently has several active projects focused on (1) leveraging technology (e.g., actigraph, ecological momentary assessment, passive-sensing technology, and social media activity) and computational methods to characterizing short-term risk for suicidal outcomes, (2) understanding the role of inflammation in depression, and (3) assessing and treating reward dysfunction in depression and co-occurring disorders.
 Studies led by Dr. Naoise Mac Giollabhui include mechanistic clinical trials in which depressed individuals exhibiting high levels of inflammation are randomly assigned to an intravenous infusion of a TNF inhibitor or placebo so that the link between downstream immune changes and improvements in specific depressive symptoms can be better understood.
-A range of modalities are being used to assess inflammation and depressive symptoms, including phone-based cognitive assessments, passive mobile monitoring, integration of skin-based biosensors as well as more traditional clinical and immunological assessments (e.g., isolation and RNA sequencing of immune cell populations, diagnostic interviewing etc.).
+A range of modalities are being used to assess inflammation and depression, including phone-based cognitive assessments, passive mobile monitoring, integration of skin-based biosensors as well as more traditional clinical and immunological assessments (e.g., isolation and RNA sequencing of immune cell populations, diagnostic interviewing etc.).
 Studies led by Dr. Amanda Collins include developing and evaluating digital therapeutics (DTx), or smartphone-based interventions, to treat reward dysfunction in co-occurring disorders, including depression, as well as the assessment of reward dysfunction using a multimodal approach (e.g., ecological momentary assessments, passive sensing data, behavioral tasks).
-Research coordinators will work under the mentorship of Dr. Naoise Mac Giollabhui and Dr. Amanda Collins at Massachusetts General Hospital.
+Research coordinators will work under the mentorship of Drs.
+Richard Liu, Taylor Burke, Naoise Mac Giollabhui and Amanda Collins at Massachusetts General Hospital.
 These positions are particularly well suited for individuals seeking to gain research and clinical experience prior to graduate or medical school.

 Duties & Responsibilities:

-Responsibilities will include: data collection and management; clinical interviewing; participant recruitment, retention, and reimbursement; supervision of undergraduate volunteers; literature reviews; phlebotomy, blood processing, immune cell population isolation techniques, and IRB submissions and modifications.
+Responsibilities will include: data collection and management; clinical interviewing; participant recruitment, retention, and reimbursement; interfacing with the hospital clinical staff and participants recruited from acute psychiatric care settings; supervision of undergraduate volunteers; literature reviews; phlebotomy, blood processing, immune cell population isolation techniques, and IRB submissions.
 There may be opportunities to conduct independent research, submit presentations to national conferences, and prepare manuscripts for publication.

 Qualifications: